sotanishy/cp-library-cpp/docs/data-structure/fenwick_tree.md

 ## Note

-A Fenwick tree can be generalized to be able to treat any sequence of a commutative monoid.
+A Fenwick tree can be generalized to treat any sequence of a commutative monoid.